mighty-bean/Marlin_IPEX/README.md

 # Customized Marlin for IPEX Printers

+*This is a work in progress.
+Not fully tested.*

 Marlin contains support for IDEX printers (*Independant Dual Extruders*) where two independant carriages can move on the x-axis, each containing one extruder.
 This allows for two separate filaments to be used within the same print, or printing two models simultaneously in mirrored mode.